NLnetLabs/krill/doc/development/multi_user/authentication.md

 as well.

-However, to avoid adding yet more state to the Krill server and to simplify the challenge of supporting clustered Krill deployemnts in future, these providers store the session state in the client browser instead.
+However, to avoid adding yet more state to the Krill server and to simplify the challenge of supporting clustered Krill deployments in future, these providers store the session state in the client browser instead.
 They do this by creating an en/decryption key on startup and storing it on disk and using this key to en/decrypt details of the users session as the issued bearer token.
 The only thing clustered Krill servers would need to share then would be the en/decryption key.